leivar/allcode-twitter-clone/README.md

-#This is a clone of how Twitter used to be with functionality added as we go,
+#This is a clone of how Twitter used to be with functionality added as we go